Stock market today: Wall Street rises as tech stocks and oil prices steady themselves

-NEW YORK (AP) — U.S. stocks bounced back Wednesday following better-than-expected profit reports from Morgan Stanley, United Airlines and other big companies to regain much of their losses from the day before.
+NEW YORK (AP) — U.S. stocks rose Wednesday following better-than-expected profit reports from Morgan Stanley, United Airlines and other big companies.

-The S&P 500 was 0.5% higher in late trading, a day after sliding from its all-time high because of tumbling energy and technology stocks.
-The Dow Jones Industrial Average was up 336 points, or 0.8%, with roughly an hour remaining in trading, and the Nasdaq composite rose 0.3%.
+The S&P 500 gained 0.5% to recover much of the slide from its all-time high the day before because of tumbling energy and technology stocks.
+The Dow Jones Industrial Average rose 337 points, or 0.8%, to set its own record, and the Nasdaq composite added 0.3%.

-They helped offset a 2.2% drop for Citizens Financial Group, which reported weaker results for the latest quarter tha analysts expected.
+They helped offset a 2.5% drop for Citizens Financial Group, which reported weaker results for the latest quarter than analysts expected.

 Energy stocks were holding steadier, including a 0.3% tick higher for Exxon Mobil, a day after sliding to some of the market’s worst losses.